eviterin/Disperser/README.md

 This project lets you deploy a smart contract to an EVM chain.
 Supported chains are Base Mainnet, Base Sepolia and localhost.
 However, support for  additional chains can be added by modifying `hardhat.config.js`.

+This is a very trimmed down version of [Hardhat's boilerplate repo](https://github.com/NomicFoundation/hardhat-boilerplate).

 ## Setup
 ### Prerequisites
 [Install Node.js](https://nodejs.org/en/download/package-manager)